 Freight Damage Policy

 From time-to-time, products are damaged during shipment and GIK Acoustics will do everything possible to file claims and make sure customers are not liable.
-FedEx and UPS damages should be reported to the procurement buyer immediately.
+UPS damages should be reported to the procurement buyer immediately.
 Damages will be handled between GIK Acoustics and the carrier.

 However, if your order is being shipped using a freight carrier, the damage policy is different.
 Here’s what you should know if your items are delivered via Freight.